Learning How To Safely Cross a River

 Join us for an adventure along the eastern slope of the North Cascade mountain range; an area where wolf packs have recently been discovered.
 We will begin our journey by crossing a swinging foot bridge spanning the Yakima River and continue into the sagebrush canyon where trip leader Chris Chisholm first got the idea to create Wolf Camp over 20 years ago.
 Check out this testimonial from a previous Backpacking Leadership Camp

 Whether you are an avid backpacker or you just want an introduction to backcountry travel, this camp has something to offer.
 Beginners will learn how to pack for efficient travel; how to navigate using map, compass, GPS, and natural orienteering tools; how to work through challenges as a team; how to set up camp; how to cook over open fires and mini stoves; and how to stay safe in the wilderness.

 For experienced backcountry travelers, this camp will be epic.
 We will be traveling from sagebrush canyonlands to wilderness pine forests.
 Along the way, you will learn how to track animals; use wild edible and medicinal plants for healthy travel; and travel with guides who know how to survive in the wilderness without modern gear.

 Please note that we are not actively looking for wolves or wolf sign this week.
 If you are interesting in focusing on wildlife tracking, please visit The Wildlife Safari – Tracking and Photography in Wolf Country.

-Ages 14-17: Open/Available; no prerequisite, but recommendation form will be required.
-You must also be in physical condition to carry a full expedition backpack over rough terrain.
+Ages 14-17: FULL WITH WAITLIST.
+For returning campers only with experience and who are in physical condition to carry a full expedition backpack over rough terrain.